Timmatt-Lee/GitHub-Jira-Integration/README.md

 Tired of switching tabs between GitHub and Jira?

-With this GitHub Action, a pull request will transit Jira issue and bind links on each other

-Resolve it once merged.
+With this GitHub Action, a pull request will transit Jira issue and bind links on each other; resolve it once merged.

+If you want, we can even auto create Jira issue on a pull request.

+Magically bring your name as assignee, move it in active sprint, and every properties you can imagine.

 ## Demo